-Competera: Competera is an AI solution built to help retailers improve their pricing models and analyze data to improve profitability.
+Competera: Competera is an AI solution built to help retailers improve their pricing models and data science to improve profitability.
 The software performs competitive product analysis to see how your products measure against competitors’ and helps you improve and price them accordingly.
 It can automate and optimize pricing, backing up its decisions with cause and effect analysis for price changes and demand patterns.
 It also analyzes similar products across regions, taking into account different currencies and languages.

 To find the perfect AI software for your business, use our Product Selection Tool by clicking on the banner at the top of this page.
 Answer a few questions, and you’ll get an unbiased list of software solutions tailored to the needs of your business.